Top 10 Best Cities in Pocket Planes

 Good as a checkpoint for getting aircraft through Asia.

 Center in Southeast Asia.
-Connects Southeast asia to East asia
+Connects Southeast Asia to East Asia.

-Good extremely low-cost airport for beginners trying to fly the Iceland/Greenland route from Europe.
+Good, extremely low-cost airport for beginners trying to fly the Iceland/Greenland route from Europe.
 Belfast works too.
 The starting Griffin-C can make the journey with a few fuel tank upgrades.

 Another connector between Asia and Europe.

-Connects Europe, Africa and Asia in one place!
-Very good airport
+Connects Europe, Africa, and Asia in one place!
+Very good airport.

 Good if coming from Berlin to go to Iceland.
-Also good for going to america via Iceland and Greenland
+Also good for going to America via Iceland and Greenland.

-Upgraded Equinox can fly from Melbourne to Singapore but cannot fly from Sydney to Singapore.
+An upgraded Equinox can fly from Melbourne to Singapore but cannot fly from Sydney to Singapore.
 Not vital though.